whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-15-Bespoke-Post-Subscription-Box-January-2016-Moment-Review-Coupon.md

 <img src="/images/BespokePostJan2016MomentLineOfTradeSandfordWristwatch4.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

-<p>The band for this wristwatch is made of 100% leather, making this an all around great watch to use daily or for those special occasions.</p>
+<p>The band for this wristwatch is made of genuine leather, making this an all around great watch to use daily or for those special occasions.
+I can't wait for my husband to wear this!</p>

 <br>